Submodular Learning and Covering with Response-Dependent Costs: Definitions and Preliminaries

 In \cite{GuilloryBi10} it is assumed that costs are not response-dependent, thus $\cost(x,y) \equiv \cost(x)$, and a greedy algorithm is proposed, based on the following utility function:

-It is shown that for integral functions , this algorithm obtains an integer $Q$ with a worst-case cost of at most $\textrm{GCC}(\ln(Q|\cH|)+1)\cdot \OPT$, where $\textrm{GCC}$ is a lower bound on $\OPT$.
+It is shown that for functions $f$ with an integer range, and for an integer $Q$, this algorithm obtains $f(S) \geq Q$ with a worst-case cost of at most \mbox{$\textrm{GCC}(\ln(Q|\cH|)+1)$}, where $\textrm{GCC}$ is a lower bound on $\OPT$.
 In \citet{GolovinKr11}, a different greedy algorithm and analysis guarantees a worst-case cost of $\alpha (\ln(Q) +1 )\cdot \OPT$ for adaptive submodular objectives and $\alpha$-approximate greedy algorithms.
-It is well known that the factor of $\ln(Q)$ cannot be substantially improved by an efficient algorithm, even for non-interactive problems \citep{Wolsey82,Feige98}.
+The factor of $\ln(Q)$ cannot be substantially improved by an efficient algorithm, even for non-interactive problems \citep{Wolsey82,Feige98}.